AjCodes/udd-platform/README.md

 ## Project Vision

-Create an inclusive, efficient delivery service that enables remote work opportunities for everyone—including elderly individuals and people with physical limitations—using only an internet connection.
+Create an inclusive, efficient delivery service that enables remote work opportunities for everyone, including elderly individuals and people with physical limitations, using only an internet connection.

 ## Architecture